We're Looking Forward to Connecting With You!

-- The bundle will contain two PractitionerRole resources.
-One is the describing the requestor and the other is describing the service provider.
+- The bundle will contain two PractitionerRole resources, one describing the requestor and the other describing the service provider.

 - The referrer ID is not guaranteed to be unique.
 This is because the referrer may have created the referral without signing into an Ocean user account (e.g. directly from the Ocean Healthmap), so Ocean may not be able to assign a unique ID.

 - Every ServiceRequest bundle will include a DocumentReference to retrieve a PDF copy of the Ocean eReferral.

 - If the requestor includes attachments in the eReferral, these will be added to the bundle as distinct DocumentReference resources.
 In this case, the PDF eReferral copy will always be the first DocumentResource resource included in the bundle.